AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 ### User rules

-For times when pre-installed *Blocklists* with thousands of rules are not enough, we have a handy function called *User rules*.
-Here you can add custom rules manually to block/unblock a certain domain or import custom rules lists (check out [DNS filtering rules syntax](../general/dns-filtering-syntax.md)).
+For cases where pre-installed blocklists with thousands of rules are not enough, we have a handy feature called *User rules*.
+Here you can manually add custom rules to block/unblock a specific domain or import custom rule lists (see [DNS filtering rules syntax](../general/dns-filtering-syntax.md)).
 You can export the lists.

 ![Private AdGuard DNS dashboard user rules](https://cdn.adtidy.org/public/Adguard/Blog/private_adguard_dns/import.png)